hakbot/hakbot-origin-controller/README.md

 Installing
 -------------------

-The RESTjob Controller can be deployed to any Servlet 3 compatible container including Tomcat and Jetty.
+The Hakbot Origin Controller can be deployed to any Servlet 3 compatible container including Tomcat and Jetty.
-Simply copy restjob-controller.war to the webapps directory and restart the servlet engine.
+Simply copy origin-controller.war to the webapps directory and restart the servlet engine.

 Usage
 -------------------